course-dprep/host-characteristics-on-airbnb-prices/README.md

 What is the effect of different host characteristics on Airbnb prices, moderated by high or low inflation?

+4 different subquestions:
+1. What is the effect of different host characteristics on Airbnb prices in cities with high inflation?
+2. What is the effect of different host characteristics on Airbnb prices in cities with low inflation?
+3. What is the difference between the effect of different host characteristics on Airbnb prices in cities with high inflation and cities with low inflation?
+4. What is the general effect of different host characteristics on Airbnb prices?

 ### Conceptual model
 ![image](https://user-images.githubusercontent.com/62336902/192232633-675a6e58-f2f6-495f-84c4-18f69bdccef7.png)